jimmjim90/Demo/README.md

-# Sacred OS - Quest Terminal
+# System // User Interface (Quest Terminal)

 ## Overview

-Sacred OS - Quest Terminal is a browser-based quest verification system designed for a conceptual spiritual evolution game.
-It simulates a terminal interface where players receive quests related to mystical awakening and personal growth, complete them in real life, and submit proof for simulated verification.
-The system emphasizes reflection and authentic engagement, incorporating cooldowns and delayed follow-ups.
+System // User Interface is a browser-based quest verification system inspired by spiritual evolution games and **Solo Leveling** themes.
+It simulates a terminal interface where players (Users) receive directives (quests) related to mystical awakening and personal growth, complete them in real life, and submit verification data.
+The system tracks **Level** and **XP**, emphasizes reflection, and incorporates cooldowns, delayed follow-ups, and a **random skill drop** mechanic upon quest completion.

-The project runs entirely client-side using HTML, CSS, and vanilla JavaScript, storing all player progress locally within the browser's `localStorage`.
+The project runs entirely client-side using HTML, CSS, and vanilla JavaScript, storing all User progress locally within the browser's `localStorage`.

 ## Theme

 The application adopts a "tech-mystic" or "cyberpunk shrine" aesthetic, featuring:
-* A dark color palette (black, violet, crimson)
+* A dark color palette (black, cyan, orange-red)
 * Gradient accents and subtle glow effects
 * A monospaced, terminal-like font (`Share Tech Mono`)
-* UI elements styled to resemble a sacred operating system interface
+* UI elements styled to resemble a system interface or sacred OS

 ## Features

-* **Quest Viewer:** Displays the currently available quest, including its title, description, objective, and required proof type.
+* **Quest Viewer:** Displays the currently available directive, including its title, description, objective, required proof type, and **XP reward**.
-* **Quest Lifecycle:** Players can initiate quests, which reveals the proof submission interface.
+* **Quest Lifecycle:** Users accept directives, revealing the verification data submission interface.
 * **Proof Submission:** Supports submitting different types of proof (currently implemented):
-    * **Text:** For journal entries, reflections, or descriptions.
+    * **Text:** For log entries, reflections, or reports.
-    * **Image:** Includes a file input (selection is checked, but content isn't processed).
+    * **Image:** Includes a file input (selection is checked, content analysis is simulated).
-    * **Audio/Video (Simulated):** Uses a text input for describing simulated A/V proof.
+    * **Audio/Video (Simulated):** Uses a text input for describing simulated A/V confirmation.
-* **Simulated Verification:**
-    * Analyzes text submissions based on minimum length and the presence of relevant emotional or thematic keywords.
-    * Simulates verification for image/AV proof based on input presence.
+* **Simulated Verification:** Analyzes text submissions based on minimum length and keyword presence.
+Simulates verification for other proof types.
+* **Leveling System:**
+    * **Level:** Tracks the User's current level.
+    * **Experience Points (XP):** Awarded upon successful directive verification and reflection completion.
+    * **XP Bar:** Visually displays progress towards the next level based on defined thresholds.
+    * **Level Up:** Automatic level increase when XP threshold is met, accompanied by a visual alert.
+* **Skill Drop System:**
+    * **RNG Skill Grant:** After successful directive verification, the User has a chance to receive a random, unique spiritual skill from a predefined list.
+    * **Skill Modal:** A pop-up displays the details (Name, Type, Rarity, Description, Effect, Date Received) of a newly acquired skill with animation.
+    * **Skill Vault:** A dedicated section displays all skills the User has unlocked so far.
+    * **Rarity System:** Skills are categorized by rarity (Common, Rare, Epic, Mythic, Legendary), indicated visually in the UI.
-* **Cooldown System:** Prevents spamming by enforcing a 24-hour cooldown period after a quest is successfully verified before it (or the next one, depending on configuration) becomes available.
+* **Cooldown System:** Prevents spamming by enforcing a 24-hour cooldown period after a directive is successfully verified before it becomes available again.
-* **Delayed Reflection:** Prompts the user with a reflective question via a modal popup 12 hours after a quest is verified, requiring text input to fully "seal" the quest's insights.
+* **Delayed Reflection:** Prompts the User with a "System Inquiry" via a modal popup 12 hours after a directive is verified, requiring text input (and granting bonus XP) to fully integrate the directive's outcome.
-* **Witness Verification (Mocked):** Includes an optional feature to enter a "witness code," simulating a request to another user to vouch for completion.
-A successful mock verification can influence the main verification outcome.
+* **Witness Verification (Mocked):** Optional feature to enter a "Peer Identifier," simulating a request for confirmation.
-* **Local Storage Persistence:** All quest progress, completion times, cooldowns, reflection status, and user stats are saved in the browser's `localStorage`.
+* **Local Storage Persistence:** All quest progress, completion times, cooldowns, reflection status, user stats (Level, XP, Verified Quests), and **unlocked skills** are saved in the browser's `localStorage`.
-* **User Stats:** Displays basic statistics like "Verified Quests" and "Fragments Unlocked".
+* **System-Style UI:** Notifications and text elements are styled to resemble system alerts and logs.
 * **Responsive Design:** Basic responsiveness for usability on different screen sizes.

 ## Technology Stack